 Opening reception: Thursday, September 5, 2019, 6-8 pm

 Closing event: Saturday, September 21, 2-4 pm

 SUSTENANCE presents the compelling work in printmaking, drawing, and painting of Paris-based artist Anju Chaudhuri and DC-based artist Monica Jahan Bose.
 Bose learned etching from Chaudhuri, a master printmaker and painter, and the two have been in dialogue for over 10 years.
 Chaudhuri’s abstract organic images and undulating strokes speak to nature, in balance and disrupted.
 Bose uses bold lines, symbolic objects, and the iconic sari to refer to the cycle of life and the crisis of climate change.

-This film, performance and screening are supported by a grant from the DC Commission on the Arts and Humanities, funded in part by the National Endowment for the Arts.
+This is the first exhibition in DC of the internationally-acclaimed Anju Chaudhuri.
+The exhibition is supported by a Sister Cities Grant from the DC Commission on the Arts and Humanities (supported in part by the National Endowment for the Arts).

 Anju Chaudhuri: Born in 1941 in Kolkata, India to a family of Bengali intellectuals enamored of tradition, Anju Chaudhuri lives and works in Paris.
 She grew up in India, nurtured by the Hindu mythology that permeates daily life, and her many journeys between the sea and the mountains.
 After receiving a diploma in painting in Kolkata, she left at age 18 to study at St Martinâ€™s School of Art in London, then continued at the Ecole des Beaux Arts in Paris, and then in Amsterdam.
 Chaudhuri became a master printmaker, learning this art by working side by side with Stanley William Hayter (Atelier 17, Paris).
 She is renowned internationally for her paintings, prints, drawings, watercolors, and hand-made paper.